 Here at our ranch, we eat most meals on the porch with a view of the mountains in the distance and the sound of the creek nearby.
 There are also several other locations on the ranch that I have been scoping out as great dinner spots, but I always encounter the same dilemma...how do I get lighting to this remote area.
 So I started researching solar lighting options and came up with some great solutions I wanted to share with you.

 The first is this mason jar "firefly" lantern.
 I started using these last year as decorative lighting on our porch.
 They were incredibly popular with our house guests and neighbors, and I think I gave about twenty people the info on where to purchase them.
 I found them again this year and added a few more to my collection.
 I began hanging them on large hooks that could be easily moved and found that they were a great addition to any evening gathering.
 They give a beautiful glow and enough light to be practical as well.

-I got mine from World Market and you can purchase them by clicking HERE .
+You can purchase them by clicking HERE .